DecisionsDev/odm-docker-kubernetes/README.md

 #  Deploy IBM Operational Decision Manager Standard on a Kubernetes Cluster

-This repository centralizes the material to deploy IBM Operational Decision Manager Standard in Kubernetes. clustered topology using WAS Liberty on a Kubernetes Cluster.
+This repository centralizes materials to deploy IBM® Operational Decision Manager (ODM) Standard in Kubernetes.
+It is deployed in a clustered topology that uses WebSphere® Application Server Liberty on a Kubernetes cluster.

 [IBM ODM](https://www.ibm.com/support/knowledgecenter/SSQP76_8.9.0/welcome/kc_welcome_odmV.html) is a decisioning platform to automate your business policies.
 Business rules are used at the heart of the platform to implement decision logic on a business vocabulary and run it as web decision services.

-We leverage the ODM Docker material put available on this repository [odm-ondocker](https://github.com/lgrateau/odm-ondocker).
-It includes Docker files and Docker compose descriptors.
-Docker files are used to build images of ODM runtimes.
-And Docker compose desctiptor can be used to group this build and push to your repository for a Kubernetes provisioning.
-Nevertheless Docker Compose and Kubernetes are 2 distinct technology paths to provision an contain based topology supported by ODM Standard.
+We use the ODM Docker material and make it available on the repository [odm-ondocker](https://github.com/lgrateau/odm-ondocker).
+It includes Docker files and Docker Compose descriptors.
+The Docker files are used to build images of ODM runtimes.
+The Docker Compose descriptors can be used to group these images and push to your repository for a Kubernetes provisioning.
+Nevertheless Docker Compose and Kubernetes are two distinct technology paths to provision a container-based topology supported by ODM Standard.

 ![Flow](images/ODMinKubernetes-DeploymentOverview.png)